mastodon/documentation/content/en/spec/activitypub.md

 ### Supported activities for statuses

+Create
-* Create = transformed into a status and saved into database
+: Transformed into a status and saved into database

+Delete
-* Delete = removes a status from the database
+: Removes a status from the database

+Like
-* Like = transformed into a favourite on a status
+: Transformed into a favourite on a status

+Announce
-* Announce = transformed into a boost on a status
+: Transformed into a boost on a status

+Flag
-* Flag = transformed into a report to the moderation team.
+: Transformed into a report to the moderation team.

-* Update = only supported on polls.
-Used to refresh vote count.
+Update
+: Refresh vote count on polls.
+As of Mastodon 3.5.0: edit statuses.

+Undo
-* Undo = undo a previous Like or Announce.
+: Undo a previous Like or Announce.

 ### Payloads